 Solar panels produce varying amounts of electricity per day (depending on the sun’s location or amount of clouds, etc.) and a typical household/business uses varying amounts of electricity per day.

-If the grid would ‘go down,’ a solar system may produce 30 kWh (kilowatt-hours) in a day, however your house/business is trying to consume 35 kWh.
-This would lead to appliances and lighting not working properly or not at all.
+If the grid would ‘go down,’ a solar system may produce 30 kWh (kilowatt-hours) in a day, however, your business/house is trying to consume 35 kWh.
+This would lead to appliances and lights not working properly or not at all.

 To understand why solar systems can work without a battery back-up system by being grid-tied, read our blog on net-metering.

 Secondly, national electrical code requires that your solar system shut down when the grid ‘goes down.’
 If the grid goes down in a neighborhood and the local utility is fixing the power lines locally, it would be unsafe for a solar system to be pushing excess electricity production from a solar system back to the grid.